Eebru-gzy/DevOps-Docs/proj-7/project7.md

 # **Introduction**

+### **Title: DevOps Tooling Website Solution**

-* This task introduces an architecture that requires the use of different servers to archive different purposes:
+* This task introduces an architecture that requires the use of different servers to achieve different purposes:

   * NFS Server: 1 quantity.
 The server that hosts the web applications files as well as web logs for share between the web servers.
   * Database Server: 1 quantity.
 The server that the database would be on.